istio/istio.io/content/docs/tasks/traffic-management/secure-ingress/mount/index.md

     $ popd
     {{< /text >}}

-## Configure a TLS ingress gateway using file mount based approach
+## Configure a TLS ingress gateway with a file mount-based approach

 In this section you configure an ingress gateway with port 443 to handle HTTPS traffic.
 You first create a secret with a certificate and a private key.
 The